 - Leeds based dance company, Phoenix Dance Theatre

-There is a huge variety of careers support available across the University including;
+There is a huge variety of careers support available across the School and University including;

 - the opportunity to experience what it’s like to work in industry for a year by undertaking an industrial placement